JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 As time passed, I turned around and saw Anne standing there… But she was acting weird.
 She was clearly still conscious but was catatonic and staring out into nowhere.

 I stood up and stood right in front of her and she barely moved.
-Her head and eyes twiched a bit but in general seemed to stand there like stiff, malfunctioning robot.
+Her head and eyes twitched a bit but in general seemed to stand there like stiff, malfunctioning robot.

 Someone who knew her came by, and explained to me casually that she fell into catatonic states like this all the time and it was no big deal.
 I nodded at them and then looked at Anne and just accepted it as is.